kmega/Python-Intership/README.md

 # Chapter Three

 Compile to run.
-Wait about five seconds to get the answear.
+Wait about five seconds to get the answer.